 I loved this poem and keep the copy my mom used in my hope chest.
 My mom’s version was typed up and framed but looked very aged so I re-vamped it for my baby.
 I re-typed it, added an embellishment and printed it out on some nice paper.
 Now it sits on the baby’s dresser waiting for me to recite it.

-The coins: Lastly, are the coins from my grandpa Frank.
+The coins, An Italian Tradition: Lastly, are the coins from my grandpa Frank.
 While he wasn’t my biological grandpa, he was the only grandpa I knew on my mom’s side and I loved him dearly.
 I have fond memories of him laughing with us grandchildren at Christmas and causing trouble for our parents when we would go to the mall for holiday pictures.
 He was Italian and use to call me “Bellissima” which means beauty.
 He told my mom, when she had me, that it was good luck to keep coins under an infant’s mattress.
 It worked for me and I have already placed a coin under baby’s crib mattress in the hopes that luck continues for the next generation.

 On my husband’s side of the family, a special tradition for them was to make sure Matt and his sister were read to each night.
 This is a tradition that Matt and I are very excited to pass on to our child because reading is so important, and it is a special bonding time at the end of the day.
 We were so lucky to receive a variety of books at my baby shower.
 Baby Miller already has quite the library started!